lavren1974/docusaurus.ru/docs/api/plugins/plugin-google-gtag.md

 ---
 sidebar_position: 7
-id: plugin-google-gtag
-title: '📦 plugin-google-gtag'
-slug: '/api/plugins/@docusaurus/plugin-google-gtag'
+slug: /api/plugins/@docusaurus/plugin-google-gtag
 ---

+# 📦 plugin-google-gtag

-import APITable from '@site/src/components/APITable';
+импортировать APITable из '@site/src/components/APITable';

 The default [Global Site Tag (gtag.js)](https://developers.google.com/analytics/devguides/collection/gtagjs/) plugin.
 It is a JavaScript tagging framework and API that allows you to send event data to Google Analytics, Google Ads, and Google Marketing Platform.
 This section describes how to configure a Docusaurus site to enable global site tag for Google Analytics.